JoaoCampos07/Docker/General-questions.md

 - Cmd : `To specify the command that should be executured when we start a container`
 - Entrypoint : `To specify the command that should be executured when we start a container`

-### What is `Dockarized` an application ?
-We make a small change in our application.
-We add a `Docker File`, a plain text file with all the instructions to run our application in a Docker Container.
-So, after docker we dont need deploy instructions files to deploy we have the Docker file that describes everthing.

 ### What the field `ENTRYPOINT` does in the Docker file ?
 The `ENTRYPOINT` field allows us to configure a container that will run as an executable.
 The `ENTRYPOINT` defines the process whose lifetime controls the lifetime of the container.

-### What kind of processes the Containers can represent ?
-The container can represent long-term processe's like Web servers, or short-term processes like Batch jobs that we do with Scripts in Windows to them run them was services.

 <br></br>
 ## Containerizing monolithic applications